matt-lewton9/Portfolio-Website/_manufacturing/3dPrinting.md

 order: 2
 ---

 I've been FDM 3D printing since high school.
-I mostly print mechanical projects, and I'm able to consistently get clearance, transition, and interference fits.
-I've been very interested in print-in-place assemblies, where all the parts are printed together, and it comes off the printer as a moving assembly.
+I mostly print mechanical parts, and I'm able to consistently get clearance, transition, and interference fits.

+I've been very interested in print-in-place assemblies, where all the parts are printed in a pre-assembled arrangement, and they come off the printer as a moving assembly.

 My 3d printing hobby projects are on Instagram <a href="https://www.instagram.com/matts_3d_printer/" class="link" target="_blank" rel="noopener noreferrer">@matts_3d_printer</a>.
 I sell 3D printed christmas ornaments, desk organizers, custom trophies, and other items on my Etsy store <a href="https://www.etsy.com/shop/OverEngineered3D" class="link" target="_blank" rel="noopener noreferrer">OverEngineered3D</a>.
 Unfortunately, most of my hobby projects can't be produced at scale to be sold on Etsy.

+Here are a few past projects:

 <div style="display:flex; justify-content:center; align-items:center; flex-wrap:wrap;">